dbat/toucher/README.md

-        -a, -m    change a:access or m:modification time (default: both) -x        change creation time (Not too useful as you might think, all apps and file operations use m:modification time) -c        DO create file if not exist (disables r:recursive) -d DATE   translate date string (see formats below) -e, -f    process only e:DIRS or f:FILES, or both (default) -h or -l  process SYMLINK/reparse point itself, not linked file -n        test-mode, do not do actual modification -o, -q    show o:options/arguments or q:quiet (unless error) -Q        be very quiet while processing files, don't show error -r FILE   get reference datetime from file/dir: FILE -s        recursive. process subdirs (disables c:create)
+        -a, -m    change a:access or m:modification time (default: both) -x        change creation time (Not too useful as you might think, all apps and file operations use m:modification time) -c        DO create file if not exist (disables s:recursive) -d DATE   translate date string (see formats below) -e, -f    process only e:DIRS or f:FILES, or both (default) -h or -l  process SYMLINKS/reparse points, not the real files -n        test-mode, do not do actual modification -o, -q    show o:options/arguments or q:quiet (unless error) -Q        be very quiet while processing files, don't show error -r FILE   get reference datetime from file/dir: FILE (honestly, this switch should have meant recursive) -s        recursive. process subdirs (disables c:create)
-        -t STAMP  use time in format [[[CC]YY]MMDD]hhmm[.ss] -v        show version
+        -S        use depth-first traversal on recursive operation -t CTIME  use time in format [[[CC]YY]MMDD]hhmm[.ss] -u uSTAMP lowercase u, use UNIX timestamp (seconds since 1970) -U mSTAMP UPPERCASE U, use MS/Excel timestamp (seconds since 1600) *STAMP can be prefixed by 0x for hex digits or 0 for octal tbh, I don't think anybody ever use octal anymore -v        show version
-        -y, -z    set only y:DATE or z:TIME, or both (default) --   stop parsing the next remaining arguments as opts/switches
+        -y, -z    set only y:DATE or z:TIME, or both (default) --        stop parsing next remaining arguments as opts/switches

+        -?1909++  this help

+        ->        modify all_time_fields (access, create, mod.) at once -= a|c|m  use a:access c:creation m:modification time from the
+                  target file itself (overrides -d and -t, obviously)

         DATETIME formats:
         (note that delimiter is _important_ for date/month/year order)